fbpx

 It is pretty easy to feel overwhelmed about your wedding day timeline!

 Here are my tips for creating a super easy timeline with a First look based around the ceremony times.
-These guidelines are meant for brides and grooms, moms, best friends and all the ones chipping in to plan your beautiful wedding.
+These guidelines are meant for spouses to-be, parents, best friends and all the ones chipping in to plan your beautiful wedding.
 If you have a wedding planner, I would suggest to consult with your planner first 🙂

 (No First Look Timeline option is included below and on the PDF)